 - State student loan forgiveness programs

-Check out our Social Workers Student Loan Forgiveness Guide 2020 for more information on each of these programs.
+Check out our Social Workers Student Loan Forgiveness Guide for more information on each of these programs.
+Make sure the social work jobs you're considering qualify.

 Social workers with private student loans

 Private student loans are a great way to fill in the gaps when federal financial aid doesn’t cover all of your education costs.
 If you have private loans, you can choose to refinance your social worker loans if you can score a lower interest rate.
 Having a lower rate could cut thousands of dollars off your student loan bill by paying less interest over the life of your loan.

 Private loan rates are credit-based, meaning you need to meet certain credit requirements to qualify for refinancing and get approved for a lower rate.
-And if you don’t have good credit, most private lenders give you an option to use a cosigner to qualify.
-If you decide to refinance your loans, we work with lenders that offer cash-back bonuses up to $1,275.
+And if you don’t have good credit, most private lenders give you the option to use a cosigner to qualify.
+If you decide to refinance your loans, we work with lenders that offer cash-back bonuses of up to $1,275.

 Social workers don’t have to be overburdened by student loan debt.
-When you have a solid repayment plan in place, you can tackle that burden and alleviate stress over the debt.
+When you have a solid repayment plan in place, you can tackle that burden and alleviate stress over the debt and improve your well-being.
 But if you don’t know the best strategy for paying off your social worker student loans, let us help.

-Book a consultation with one of our student loan experts.
+Book a consultation with one of our student loan experts with years of experience.
 We’ll work alongside you to design the best strategy to save you money, relieve financial anxiety and leave room for your other life goals.